luyvannda/nextjs-template/src/utilities/README.md

-This is utilities folder
+This is utilities folder contains:

+- lib from Shadcn UI

 - axios (interceptor (req, res))

 Task:

-- Axios Request with no need handle interceptor for now
+Axios Request with no need handle interceptor for now'